saranshbht/change-tracker/README.md

-Tracks changes to websites and sends Telegram notification
+Tracks changes to webpages and sends Telegram notification